Adding a stretchable & sticky header to a SwiftUI ScrollView

 }

-The header is considered visible as long as it has not been fully covered by the navigation bar, even if the bar is transparent and you can see through it.
-When the header becomes fully hidden, we should detach it from the scroll view to avoid it from scrolling further.
+The header is considered visible as long as it’s not fully covered by the navbar.
+When it becomes fully hidden, we should detach it from the scroll view to not scroll it further.

 public struct ScrollViewWithStickyHeader<Header: View, Content: View>: View {